 The first year was an overwhelming success with more than 450 students graduating and receiving a free, one-year ACBL Junior Membership.
 Seventy-two graduates enrolled in the online Improver Class to sharpen their bridge-playing skills and learn more about the game, including conventions.

-And we're keeping the magic in play for our second year!
+And we're keeping the magic in play for our third year!